Jessie Cave: Early life

-Cave was born on 5 May 1987 in London, the second of five siblings.
-Her father works as a general practitioner.
-Her mother Deborah is the daughter of former Chief Secretary to Hong Kong, Tasmanian-born Sir Charles Philip Haddon-Cave.
-Her youngest sister Bebe Cave is also an actress.
+Cave was born in London, the second oldest of three boys and two girls.
+Her father and her mother, Debbie, are both general practitioners.
+Her youngest sibling, sister Bebe Cave, is also an actress.
+In March 2019, her younger brother, actor and musician Ben Haddon-Cave, died by electrocution while drunkenly train surfing atop a freight train running adjacent to the London Overground's Mildmay line.
+Through her mother, she is the granddaughter of the daughter of former Chief Secretary of Hong Kong, Sir Philip Haddon-Cave, the niece of the former Senior Presiding Judge for England and Wales, Sir Charles Haddon-Cave.

-She attended Latymer Upper School in Hammersmith for Sixth Form.
 A former county-level swimmer and ex-national tennis player, she studied illustration and animation at Kingston University, dropping out aged 19.
 Her tennis career was cut short by injury when she was 15.
-In 2020, she revealed that she had been raped by her tennis coach at the age of 14.
+In her 2018 comedic one-woman play Sunrise, Cave discussed that she had been raped as a young teenager by an older man; in 2020, she revealed that the perpetrator was her tennis coach, that she was 14, and that he had gone to prison for the crime.
 She had originally intended to study stage management at the Royal Academy of Dramatic Arts, and worked in London as a stagehand, before deciding to pursue acting.